naturalis/mebioda/doc/week2/w2d3/Workflow.md

 Common workflows in geospatial analysis and SDM
 ===============================================

-During this part of the course we introduce you to variety of tools for working with geospatial data and species occurrences.
+During this part of the course we introduce you to a variety of tools for working with geospatial data and species occurrences.
 During the practicals, we go into some depth with the usage of [ArcGIS](https://www.arcgis.com/index.html) because it is the standard in a lot of institutes (research, government, NGOs, etc.) and companies.
 In some of the supplementary readings, you